When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Introduction

 \subsection{Contributions of this work}

-In summary, the main contribution of this paper is three-fold: \begin{itemize} \item A novel approach of uniform-in-time error analysis in $\mathcal{W}_2$-distance is introduced for randomized sampling algorithms, which works for both the case of gradient Lipschitzness and the case when the gradient of the potential $U$ is non-globally Lipschitz with superlinear growth. \item When the target distribution satisfies a log-Sobolev inequality, an error bound $O(\sqrt{d} h)$ in $\mathcal{W}_2$-distance is derived for the RLMC, without additional smoothness assumptions on the potential $U$ other than the gradient Lipschitz condition.
-This bound matches the best one in the strongly log-concave case and improves upon the best-known convergence results in non-convex settings. \item For the case when the gradient of the potential $U$ is non-globally Lipschitz with superlinear growth, a modified RLMC sampling algorithm is proposed and analyzed, with an non-asymptotic error bound in $\mathcal{W}_2$-distance explicitly shown in the non-convex setting. \end{itemize}
+In summary, the main contribution of this paper is as follows: \begin{itemize} \item A new randomized splitting Langevin Monte Carlo (RSLMC) sampling algorithm is proposed, only requiring only one evaluation of $\nabla U$ per one time step and improving the existing randomized Langevin Monte Carlo (RLMC) in terms of the number of evaluations of $\nabla U$. \item A novel approach of uniform-in-time error analysis in $\mathcal{W}_2$-distance is introduced for the aforementioned two randomized sampling algorithms, which works for both the gradient Lipschitz case and the case when the gradient of the potential $U$ is non-Lipschitz with superlinear growth. \item When the target distribution satisfies a log-Sobolev inequality, an error bound $O(\sqrt{d} h)$ in $\mathcal{W}_2$-distance is derived for the existing RLMC and the new RSLMC, without additional smoothness assumptions on the potential $U$ other than the gradient Lipschitz condition.
+This bound matches the best one in the strongly log-concave case and improves upon the best-known convergence results in non-convex settings. \item For the case when the gradient of the potential $U$ is non-globally Lipschitz with superlinear growth, novel modified R(S)LMC sampling algorithms are proposed and analyzed, with an non-asymptotic error bound in $\mathcal{W}_2$-distance explicitly shown in the non-convex setting. \end{itemize}

-After the present work was finished and submitted, we were informed about the very interesting paper \cite{Altschuler2024ShiftedCI}, where a shifted composition rule was used to set up a local error framework for KL divergence, which provided a unified error analysis in KL divergence for both LMC and RLMC algorithms under the gradient Lipschitz condition.
-In particular, an error bound $O(\sqrt{d}h )$ in $\mathcal{W}_2$-distance can be obtained for RLMC in a LSI and gradient Lipschitz setting (cf. \cite[Theorem 6.4]{Altschuler2024ShiftedCI}), where the potential function $U$ was, however, additionally required to be twice continuously differentiable.
-Besides, their approach fails in the setting of non-globally Lipschitz $\nabla U$ (see Lemmas C.3 and C.4 in \cite{{Altschuler2024ShiftedCI}}).
-Instead, the error bound $O(\sqrt{d}h )$ is derived here under no additional smoothness conditions other than the gradient Lipschitz condition and our approach of error analysis also works well for non-globally Lipschitz $\nabla U$ with super-linear growth.

 This paper is organized as follows.
 The next section collects some notations throughout this paper and establishes the exponential ergodicity of the Langevin dynamics under LSI.
 Section \ref{Randomization-eq:main_result} presents main results for the RLMC and modified RLMC sampling algorithms.
-Finally, some concluding remarks are given in the last section.
+Proofs of main results are put in Sections \ref{Randomization-sec:app:proofs_of_Lip_case}, \ref{Randomization-sec:app:proofs_of_non_Lip_case}.
+Numerical experiments are provided in Section \ref{Randomization-sec:Numerical experiments} and some concluding remarks are given in the last section.